gpuccio87/node-red-contrib-todoist-api/README.md

 # @gpuccio87/node-red-contrib-todoist-api

-This is a fork of the good work of foxleigh81. https://github.com/foxleigh81/node-red-contrib-todoist-api It's just a temporary fix to make the plugin work with Todoist API v2.
+This is a fork of the good work of foxleigh81. https://github.com/foxleigh81/node-red-contrib-todoist-api.
 All credits go to him
+It's just a temporary fix to make the plugin work with Todoist API v2.
+The node is functional and superimposable on the original plugin: there is therefore no need to uninstall the foxleigh81 one, waiting for it to be updated

 ![npm](https://img.shields.io/npm/dm/@foxleigh81/node-red-contrib-todoist-api)